 If you travel often, you'll get plenty of mileage with all the travel perks that come with high-end travel credit cards.

-For example, many offer lounge memberships at the very minimum, which will save you a bit of money if you want to be able to access exclusive airport lounges.
-Others will also toss in a few free lounge passes, like the Scotiabank Passport Visa Infinite Card.
-And the best of the best, like the American Express Platinum Card, have unlimited lounge access.
+For example, many offer lounge memberships at the very minimum, which will save you a bit of money if you want to access exclusive airport lounges.
+Some even toss in a few free lounge passes, like the Scotiabank Passport Visa Infinite Card.
+The best of the best, like the American Express Platinum Card, have unlimited lounge access.

-Other cards may offer free first checked bags, like the TD Aeroplan Visa Infinite Card, which extends the benefit to up to 8 other travellers.
-That card also has another cool benefit for those who travel to the U.S. often – NEXUS rebates.
-This can save a ton of time at any border crossing.
+Other cards may offer free first checked bags, like the TD Aeroplan Visa Infinite Card, which extends the benefit to up to eight other travellers.
+This card also gives you a $100 NEXUS rebate every 48 months.

 Many cards offer discounted car rentals.
-Examples of this include the Scotia Momentum Visa Infinite Card, which offers 25% off AVIS rentals, and the no fee BMO CashBack Mastercard, which offers 25% off at Alamo and National.
+Examples include the Scotiabank Scene+ Visa Card's offer for 20% off AVIS rentals, and the no-fee BMO CashBack Mastercard's partnership that provides 25% off at Alamo and National.

-There are almost too many perks to list, but a few more include:
+There are almost too many travel perks to list, but a few more include:

 - Earning travel rewards points to book your next getaway sooner